 NOTE: Transfers typically take up to 7 days to complete AFTER you've confirmed the final transfer.
-You will be charged $10 and your domain will automatically be renewed for an additional year.
+You will be charged for a domain renewal ($12.99 for .com) and your domain will automatically be renewed for an additional year.

 - You'll want to make sure your domain won't expire in the interim period!
 Give yourself 1 month before your domain expires for ANY transfer you want to perform.